The fashion industry has more than a few dirty secrets.

 - Swap Society operates on a trade-in model, offering “SwapCoin” for donated pieces that can be used to buy other gently used items in the brand’s online store.

 - Jackalo is a kidswear brand with a commitment to creating long-lasting pieces.
-It will even take back gently used outgrown items through a trade-up program that resells them and gives the original customer a discount on future purchases.
+It will even take back gently used outgrown items through a trade-up program that resells them and discounts the original customer on future purchases.

 7. Fashion brands committed to safe production processes